 The 1980 amendments to the National Historic Preservation Act of 1966, as amended, provided for the establishment of a CLG program to encourage the direct participation of local governments in the identification, evaluation, registration, and preservation of historic properties within their jurisdictions and promote the integration of local preservation interests and concerns into local planning and decision-making processes.
 The CLG program is a partnership among local governments, the State of Washington Department of Archeaology and Historic Preservation (DAHP), and the National Park Service (NPS) which is responsible for administering the National Historic Preservation Program.

-What are the requirements to be a CLG?
+What are the requirements to become a CLG?

 In order to qualify as a CLG, the city was required to pass an ordinance, appoint the Dayton Historic Preservation Commission (DHPC), facilitate public meetings, meet regularly and record those meetings.
 The City of Dayton's DHPC is charged with acting on behalf of the Washington State Department of Archeology and Historic Preservation in carrying out the Secretary of the Interior Standards for the Treatment of Historic Properties.
 They are very specific and are broken down into 4 main categories: Restoration, Rehabilitation, Preservation or Reconstruction.
 To qualify as a CLG, Dayton: